revgrid/revgrid/etc/revgrid.api.md

     export type GetSettingsForNewColumnEventer<BCS extends BehavioredColumnSettings, SF extends SchemaField> = ColumnsManager.GetSettingsForNewColumnEventer<BCS, SF>;
     // (undocumented)
     export interface Options<BGS extends BehavioredGridSettings, BCS extends BehavioredColumnSettings, SF extends SchemaField> {
+        // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "revgrid" does not have an export "canvasOverflowOverride" canvasOverflowOverride?: CssTypes.Overflow;
         canvasRenderingContext2DSettings?: CanvasRenderingContext2DSettings;
         // (undocumented)
         customUiControllerDefinitions?: UiController.Definition<BGS, BCS, SF>[];
         externalParent?: unknown;
+        // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "revgrid" does not have an export "firstGeneratedIdFromBaseIsAlsoNumbered" firstGeneratedIdFromBaseIsAlsoNumbered?: boolean;
         id?: string;
     }
-    const // Warning: (ae-forgotten-export) The symbol "IdRegistry" needs to be exported by the entry point public-api.d.ts
+    const // Warning: (ae-forgotten-export) The symbol "IdGenerator" needs to be exported by the entry point public-api.d.ts
     //
     // (undocumented)
-    idRegistry: IdRegistry;
+    idGenerator: IdGenerator;
 }

 // @public (undocumented)